-3 General Architecture of TAC++
+3. General architecture of TAC++

 The above-mentioned object-oriented metrics and many others have been used for taking under control several projects.
-The results produced have been compared with those obtained by other researchers - [Nesi et al. 1998], [Fioravanti et al. 1998a], [Fioravanti et al. 1998b], [Bucci et al. 1998], [Briand et al. 1998a], [Briand et al. 1998b], [Daly et al. 1995], [Lorenz et al. 1994], [Briand et al. 1999b], [Chidamber et al. 1998].
+The results produced have been compared with those obtained by other researchers (Lorenz and Kidd, 1994; Daly et al., 1995; Briand et al., 1998a,b, 1999b; Bucci et al., 1998; Chidamber et al., 1998; Fioravanti et al., 1998a,b; Nesi and Querci, 1998).
 In this paper, the detailed description of TAC++ tool is reported.
 It has been developed to automatically estimate metrics for controlling project evolution.
 With TAC++, the behavior of several metrics has been studied.
 This has given the possibility to define a suitable methodology for navigating among the large amount of measures that can be produced during the system assessment.
 The main technical features of TAC++ can be summarized as follows:

-- to navigate on system classes and hierarchy; - to provide a sufficient number of elementary metrics and the possibility of defining new metrics; - to allow the validation of metrics in several manner, estimation of weights, identification of bounds; - to allow the comparison of different metrics; - to allow the managing of weights, bounds and typical profiles or distributions; - to allow the differentiation of metrics on the basis of the context;
+- to navigate on system classes and hierarchy; - to provide a sufficient number of elementary metrics and the possibility of defining new metrics; - to allow the validation of metrics in several manner, estimation of weights, identification of bounds; - to allow the comparison of different metrics; - to allow the managing of weights, bounds and typical profiles or distributions; - to allow the differentiation of metrics on the basis of the context; - to support the collection of real data values in constrained manner; - to allow the analysis of the principal components of metrics; - to allow the metric tuning and revalidation;

-- to support the collection of real data values in constrained manner; - to allow the analysis of the principal components of metrics; - to allow the metric tuning and revalidation; - to support the mechanism for the continuos improvement of system under development; - to allow the definition of views, profiles and histograms in several forms; - to allow the adoption of histograms for detecting unsuitable classes by normalizing them and defining typical distributions. - to allow the analysis in times of weights, profiles, and histograms; - to assist the assessment personnel partially automating the assessment process.
+- to support the mechanism for the continuous improvement of system under development; - to allow the definition of views, profiles and histograms in several forms; - to allow the adoption of histograms for detecting unsuitable classes by normalizing them and defining typical distributions. - to allow the analysis in times of weights, profiles, and histograms; - to assist the assessment personnel partially automating the assessment process.

 TAC++ is a research prototype that has been developed for studying the metric behavior during the development process and for controlling project evolution.
 It can be used by both developers and sub-system managers.
-The Measuring Context is considered in the definition of graphs and in allowing the manipulation of different versions of the assessment results.
+The measuring context is considered in the definition of graphs and in allowing the manipulation of different versions of the assessment results.
 This is defined in terms of:

-- Development Context system/subsystem structure (GUI, non GUI; embedded; Real-Time, etc.), application field (toy, safety critical, etc.); tools and languages for system development (C, C++, Visual C++, GNU, VisualAge, etc.); development team (expert, young, mixture, small, large, to be trained, etc.); adoption of libraries; development methodology; assessment tools; etc.; - Life-Cycle Context requirements collection, requirements analysis, general structure analysis, detailed analysis, system design, subsystem design, coding, testing, maintenance (e.g., adaptation, porting), documentation, demonstration, testing, regression testing, number of cycle in the spiral life-cycle, etc.
+- Development context system/subsystem structure (GUI, non-GUI; embedded; real-time, etc.), application field (toy, safety critical, etc.); tools and languages for system development (C, C++, Visual C++, GNU, VisualAge, etc.); development team (expert, young, mixture, small, large, to be trained, etc.); adoption of libraries; development methodology; assessment tools; etc.; - Life-cycle context requirements collection, requirements analysis, general structure analysis, detailed analysis, system design, subsystem design, coding, testing, maintenance (e.g., adaptation, porting), documentation, demonstration, testing, regression testing, number of cycle in the spiral life-cycle, etc.

-Typically, in a company only a limited number of Development Contexts are used since consolidated procedures and tools are employed; these aspects have different influences on different metrics.
+Typically, in a company only a limited number of development contexts are used since consolidated procedures and tools are employed; these aspects have different influences on different metrics.
 A certain generalization can be performed by considering even non-strongly similar projects as belonging to the same measuring context.
 On the other hand, this implies to obtain a wider variance and a wider uncertainty interval.
-In general, the Development Context may be different for each subsystem.
-The Life-Cycle Context has a strong influence on each measure and changes along the product development.
+In general, the development context may be different for each subsystem.
+The life-cycle context has a strong influence on each measure and changes along the product development.
 Different subsystems may present different life-cycle contexts at the same time instant.
 An assessment tool has to be capable of defining different metrics set with different weights and reference values on the basis of the measuring context.